stevensoriano/AFiD-BVI/MANUAL.md

 Input files (.in)
  *  bou.in - Detailed information on the input variables is given in the next section
- *  mlspart.in - Input variables for the immersed bodies
+ *  mlspart.in - Input variables for the immersed bodies, given in the next section
- *  spos.in - Initial position of the body in the computational domain
+ *  spos.in - Initial position of the body/bodies in the computational domain
- *  ppart.in
+ *  ppart.in - Point particle input variables
  *  stst2.in

 Output data directories